Calimerico/javamentor/SOLID.md

  }
  ```

- But our Scraper class can only work with `JsoupHtmlParser` and `ExcelWriter`
+ But our Scraper class can only work with `JsoupHtmlParser` and `ExcelWriter`.
  When we create out `Scraper` like this:

  ```
  Scraper scraper = new Scraper();
  ```

  we cannot specify which parser or writer we would like to use.
 If we want to have flexible Scraper we should do this:

  ```
  public class Scraper {